CEFA awards scholarships to young Australians interested in civics and citizenship.

-These awards are offered annually to students who possess high academic excellence and skill and who are interested in civics education.
-Applicants are selected in November/December each year.
+These awards are offered to undergraduate students who possess high academic excellence and skill and who are interested in constitutional education.
 As CEFA Scholarships become available they will be advertised in this section of the CEFA website.

 Former CEFA scholars have gone on to hold many prestigious positions in the community, government and private sector both within Australia and internationally.